 For many bloggers and webmasters, publishing a blog post in WordPress is a great job.
-But when they update their posts without showing the last updated date, things looks different.
+But when they update their posts without showing the last updated date, things look different.
 That’s because people first, can see that the article is outdated and not updated.
-Indeed, that’s clear especially in the Google’s search page.
+Indeed, that’s clear, especially in the Google’s search page.

-So, by changing the way your show the post date, you can increase the CTR and get more visits from organic search.
+So, by changing the way you show the post date, you can increase the CTR and get more visits from organic search.

 Change the post meta-data without coding